-Fatal accidents are a very specialist area of law.
+Fatal accidents are a very specialist area of law, and our solicitors are experts in fatal motorcycle accident claims.
 If you think you might have a claim then give one of our fatal accident claims solicitors a call and we’ll be able to give you a free, no obligation assessment of any claim you might have.

-Can I make a fatal injury claim no-win, no-fee?
+Can I make a fatal injury claim on a no-win no-fee basis?

 Yes.
-After we’ve spoken to you and you’ve told us what’s happened, if we think there’s a claim, we’ll act on a no-win, no-fee basis.
+After we’ve spoken to you and you’ve told us what’s happened, if we think there’s good prospects of making a successful claim, we’ll act on a no-win no-fee basis.

 From that point on you’ll have a dedicated, knowledgeable fatal accident claims solicitor to help you through the process.
-You’ll never be passed to secretaries or assistants, and if you ever have any questions you can always just call your solicitor’s direct phone number.
+You’ll never be passed to secretaries or assistants and will always be able to reach your solicitor via their direct phone number.

 Is it worth making a claim?